toastersocks/MultiPicker/README.md

 MultiPicker has a few additions and deviations from `Picker`:

 - Supports putting the selection indicator (checkmark) on either the leading or trailing side of options via the `selectionIndicatorPosition(_:)` modifier.
+- You can customize how the set of selected choices are represented in the `.navigationLink` style.
 - Currently only supports inline and navigationLink style pickers.
 - The picker style is set using the `mpPickerStyle(_:)` instead of `pickerStyle(_:)` modifier.
 - Views are tagged using the `mpTag(_:)` modifier instead of `tag(_:)`